The Best New Zealand Small Group Tours

 New Zealand is a country of relatively petite proportions, it’s possible to drive from one end of the country to the other in about 24 hours if you were driving non-stop and didn’t look up from the road the whole time.
 At the other end of the scale, thinking about somewhere like Australia (which is HUGE), it’s much easier to fly from place to place, rather than drive.
 You could drive for days through the desert, without so much as a piece of tumbleweed to keep you company.

 As a visitor to our country, you could rent a car and tackle the driving yourself, but it can often be far more relaxing to let someone else take care of the driving for you, especially if they have the knowledge and experience of our narrow, winding roads and can anticipate any challenges ahead.
-That way, you get to sit back, listen to some tunes if you fancy and soak in the views, safe in the knowledge that you’re in the hands of an expert.
+That way, you get to sit back, listen to some tunes and soak in the views, safe in the knowledge that you’re in the hands of an expert.
 It’s far better than arguing over who’s driving next, who took a wrong turn on the map, who ate the last of the lollies, or whose turn it is the fill up the car with petrol – trust me!

 Finding a place to stay